radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ## Context and Problem Statement

 We maintain many hosts for our app dev teams - each of these require a different set of packages and configurations to function as intended.
 Different hosts also require different users.
-Currently these systems are all managed manually, meaning that repeated tasks take longer than they should, and take away from improvements to the system.
+Currently these systems are all managed manually, meaning that repeated tasks take longer than they should, and take away tiem that could be used for improvements to the system.

 ## Decision Drivers <!-- optional -->